h3/django-duke-client/README.rst

 In dev mode, duke does some magic behind the scene to make your life easier.
-This is why I don't need to run ./bin/buildout and instead I can just run buildout.
+This is why I don't need to run ./bin/buildout and instead I can just run buildout which will in fact run ./bin/buildout -c dev.cfg when working in dev mode.

 Duke makes the binaries and script living int ./bin/ available locally.
 Once you get out of dev mode, these command shortcuts wont be available anymore.. until you re-enter the dev mode of course.

-You'll notice that buildout installs a python binary in ./bin/.
+You'll also notice that buildout installs a python binary in ./bin/.
 This means that when you invoke the python interpreter in dev mode, it actually invoke ./bin/python which is a sandboxed python.
 This allows encapsulation of your environment, the modules you install are installed only within this environment.

 When working in dev mode the project name will be prefixed to your command